 If your big goal is to pay off your debt, specify exactly how much money you’ll set aside every week/month/paycheck.
 Same thing if you want to build savings or start investing — stipulate the specific action you’ll take to achieve that goal.
 How much money will you move, from where to where, and on what timeframe?
 Be really explicit.

-You also need to take into account your very real limitations.
+You also need to take into account your limitations.
 If you get takeout twice a day, be realistic about the likelihood that you’ll be able to switch to making every meal at home starting tomorrow.
-You might make slower progress toward your by allowing for reality goal, but you’ll also be making actual progress instead of trying to force yourself to do something and then rebelling against it and wasting all your efforts.
+You might make slower progress toward your goal by allowing for a realistic goal, but you’ll also be making actual progress instead of trying to force yourself to do something and then rebelling against it and wasting all your efforts.

 Take Your Time

 The final piece of a SMART goal is the calendar — time.
 Your goal is specific, measurable, action-oriented, realistic, and has a time limit.
 Putting a time limit on it gives you a nice parameter to work with, giving all the other pieces a context and keeping everything moving.
 Having the timeframe makes your goals more specific and measurable, and you can adjust both the timeframe and the actions you take toward the goal to keep everything realistic.